 After shaking hands and observing how they all were speaking with each other, I knew this night was going to be a wild experience.
 Mind you, I don’t know any French, and that’s the rest of the team’s native tongue.
 Luckily, they were all kind and considerate to never leave me out of the loop, but I was definitely the odd man out all night.
 Once we stowed all the gear needed, we somehow managed to also pack 4 of us into a small sedan, while VOG rode the bike behind, and went to our first location; the parking garage.
 It was here we took a lot of still shots, and also where we filmed with our green screen for the bridge section of the video.

 I honestly did not have any clear idea of where we were going ahead of time.
-So much was a surprise for me, especially in terms of how we got there.
+So, a lot was surprising for me, especially in terms of how we got there.
 I didn’t realize that commuting between locations I’d be riding passenger on the motorcycle.
 Seems obvious, but it never crossed my mind.
 Those commutes were a blast!
 It was invigorating to say the least.
 The bike was powerful, with a lot of torque.
 VOG would often prepare me before accelerating.
 I’d clutch a little harder, and he’d hit it!
 We rode over and along the Seine river, with the Eiffel Tower in site, while all the districts prepared to light up while sun passed horizon.
 It was so surreal that I was here.
 Less than 24 hours ago I was chilling in New Jersey, and suddenly I’m riding passenger on a motorcycle through the streets of Paris….like, WHAT?!

 Anyway, our next location was this dimly-lit alley way, where we planned to film my verses and chorus.
 For this they brought out the smoke machine.
 I seriously didn’t know what to expect, but once they centered the bike, brought out some lighting, and blew some smoke, I leaned against the bike and brought out that character I was vibing with when first writing this song.
 It was time to deliver.